 In this post, I’ll explain everything you need to know about fixing a damaged moisture barrier and give my thoughts on this new slugging skincare trend.
-(Hint: it does work, but there’s a catch.)
+Hint: it works, but there’s a catch.

 What Is Slugging?